Fellow, Fair Finance

 Mark serves as a Project Fellow for Opportunity Zones at the Beeck Center at Georgetown, a Special Advisor to SOLVE at MIT, an Industry Champion for Social Impact at MassChallenge, and a judge for the Louisiana Startup Prize.
 He’s also an occasional contributor to Forbes and the Huffington Post, generally focused on impact, innovation, and business.

-Prior to joining Womble, Mark served as Interim President of T2 Venture Creation, Deputy Director of the Global Innovation Summit, a Senior Policy Advisor at the US Small Business Administration, and a Post-Katrina Advisor to the New Orleans City Council.
+Prior to founding Stockbridge Advisors, Mark served as Director of Impact Strategies for a transatlantic law firm, Deputy Director of the Global Innovation Summit, a Senior Policy Advisor at the US Small Business Administration, and a Post-Katrina Advisor to the New Orleans City Council.

 Mark holds a BA from Tulane University, a JD from Tulane Law School, and was a Visiting Student at Harvard Law School.